 Carol currently works with markets and energy trading at Vattenfall.
 Her previous experience includes the Deutsche Energie-Agentur/Start Up Energy Transition, and the banking and energy/waste sectors in Brazil, with focus on risk management, feasibility studies and investment decisions.
 She holds a Master in Finance and Business Economics and is working on her thesis for the MBA Energy Management at TU Berlin.

-Constanze has more than 10 years of energy and climate policy experience in Brussel and holds a PhD on informal decision-making processes in the European Parliament.
+Constanze has more than 15 years of energy and climate policy experience in Brussel and holds a PhD on EU affairs.
 She set up the Brussels office of Green Budget Europe, a unique Europe-wide expert platform and provided tailored analysis and financial strategies to the EU institutions, Member States and a wide network of key stakeholders by promoting Environmental Fiscal Reform, i.e. working towards enhancing the energy transition by raising awareness that misaligned fiscal policy leads to false price signals which incentivise pollution, inefficient resource use and the erosion of natural capital.
-Constanze is also the co-founder of a European think tank on sustainable development as well as a guest lecturer at several universities in Germany, Belgium and the Netherlands.
-She has published a wide range of scientific and policy papers on sustainable finance and environmental economics, smart budgeting, circular economy and good governance.
+Since 2018, Constanze works with Lumenion, a Berlin-based company.
+Lumenion develops a Power-to-X AND Power thermal storage System that stores electricity as high-temperature heat to provide factories, utilities and municipalities with clean, dispatchable heating and electricity.
+The aim is to enhance deep decarbonisation by turning renewable electricity into storable heat.

-Dina is working as a Manager in the Strategy Consulting Department of Creara Energy Experts in Madrid (pre-merger Eclareon Madrid).
+Dina is Knowledge Expert at Boston Consulting Group BCG in Düsseldorf.
+She previously worked as a Manager in the Strategy Consulting Department of Creara Energy Experts in Madrid (pre-merger Eclareon Madrid).
 Previously to joining Creara, she worked as an Analyst at Idom Consulting, participating among others in projects in the renewable energy sector.
 Dina has gained close to 9 years of consulting experience focussing mainly on the areas of renewable energies, energy efficiency, and smart grids.
 The projects in these areas have covered European, North and Latin American, and Asian markets.
 Dina holds a MSc and Diplôme Grand École of ESCP Europe, having studied in London, Madrid and Paris and completing internships with Akzo Nobel, Arthur D. Little, and GdF Suez.
 Previously to attending the Master Program, she studied at the Universiteit Maastricht and Universidad Carlos III (Madrid).
 She joined HEEN in summer 2017.

 Ilya is currently a Consultant at 180 Degrees Consulting.
 He holds a Dual Degree in Energy Management/Finance at Columbia University/Hertie School of Governance.
 Ilya currently is working on a research project Geographical Optimization of Renewable Energy Portfolios with Regards to Output Risks in a collaboration with the Commercial Department of Innogy.
 Prior to this, he completed a Capstone Consultancy Project with General Electric and interned at the United Nation.
 He holds a BS in Geography and Earth Sciences from Perm State University.